KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 ```
 **Note:** `state` is *DOWN* when there are no running containers attached to this network interface/bridge.

+Run two containers, which will automatically be connected to the default bridge:
 ```
 dockerhost ~]$ docker run --name web \
                  -d praqma/network-multitool